 If you know how to feed a big group on a small budget without cutting out the flavor, why not open a restaurant?
 The answer, of course, is that a restaurant is one of the riskiest businesses to start.
 But that doesn’t stop the ones you feed from suggesting you should get into catering or start a food truck business.
 Indeed, these restaurants on wheels may prove to be more attainable than a traditional sit-down establishment.

-Difficulty arises in trying to decide which to pursue…a catering service or a food truck?
+With all these things being said, there’s no question why building a restaurant on wheels can be an excellent business venture.
+But despite these advantages, difficulty arises in trying to decide which to pursue…a catering service or a food truck?
 For those in the position of trying to choose whether to start a catering company or a food truck service, consider the following:

 When it comes to restaurants on wheels, the second-most important element apart from the food is the vehicle or fleet of vehicles being used.
 The distinction between catering and food trucks is highlighted by the differences in the vehicles themselves: